• SUBMIT

 Cork International Film Festival is rightly positioned and valued at the forefront of Ireland’s film culture.
 By curating and presenting a programme of exceptional films, our vision is for a film festival recognised and respected around the world for its record of launching and nurturing the careers of the filmmakers of tomorrow.
 We celebrate award-winning films alongside emerging talent, providing a unique festival experience in Ireland, delivering a depth of engagement for audiences through the medium of film in all its diverse forms, and the opportunity to see these films first in Cork.

 The Festival showcases the latest and best international and Irish features, documentaries and shorts, and includes programmes for schools, families, and specialist Industry Days such as Doc Day, cementing the Festival as the destination festival for documentary in Ireland.
-Programme strands also include Culinary Cinema (film and food), Green Screen (film and environment & climate activism), Disruptors (maverick filmmakers past and present) and Illuminate (film and mental health).
+Programme strands also include Culinary Cinema (film and food), Screen Green (film and environment & climate activism), Disruptors (maverick filmmakers past and present) and Illuminate (film and mental health).

 Stay Informed

-All content © Cork International Film Festival 2025.
+All content © Cork International Film Festival 2026.
 All Rights Reserved.

 • About